cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-addzone.md

 * `--redis_tls_client_ca=<filename>`

-  Path to additional CA certificate for Redis' certificate validation (overrides `--tls_ca`).
+  Path to additional CA certificate for Redis' certificate validation.
   Empty by default.

 * `--redis_tls_client_cert=<filename>`

-  Path to server TLS certificate presented to Redis (overrides `--tls_cert`).
+  Path to server TLS certificate presented to Redis.
   Empty by default.

 * `--redis_tls_client_key=<filename>`

-  Path to private key of the TLS certificate presented to Redis (overrides `--tls_key`).
+  Path to private key of the TLS certificate presented to Redis.
   Empty by default.